 - (g) Where the proposed street activity is from a fixed position outside any of the three town centres (Cannock, Hednesford or Rugeley), a copy of a map of at least 1:1250 scale is required.
 The map should clearly identify the proposed site position by marking the site boundary with a red line. - (h) Details of the local authority with which the applicant has registered their food business and the date of the last food hygiene inspection and the food hygiene rating. - (i) A photograph of the pitch/stall/vehicle etc. - (j) A completed risk assessment where a large or complex street trading event is proposed.
-The risk assessment must be completed by a competent person. - (k) Evidence that the applicant is entitled to reside and/or work within the UK - (I) Certificate of Inspection for LPG and gas appliances. - (m) If a portable generator is to be used, it must be a silent generator.
-Details of the make and model should be provided on the application form.

-A new applicant for an initial Street Trading Consent should give a minimum of 15 working days notice of the application.

-This will allow for a proper consultation period to be undertaken.
-Applicants should have a reasonable command of the English language and be aware that false statements or misrepresentation may result in the refusal of the application or revocation of the Consent.

-Where convenient, shorter term consents may also be issued on either a daily, weekly or monthly basis and where new applicants intend to trade in non established goods or within a new area they will be encouraged by the Council to apply for the minimum duration and thereafter on a basis that meets the requirements.

-These will be encouraged by the Council particularly where new applicants intend to trade in non established goods or within a new area.
+The risk assessment must be completed by a competent person. - (k) Evidence that the applicant is entitled to reside and work within the UK - (I) Certificate of Inspection for LPG and gas appliances. - (m) If a portable generator is to be used, it must be a silent generator.
+Details of the make and model should be provided on the application form. - 8.3 A new applicant for an initial Street Trading Consent should give a minimum of 15 working days' notice of the application.
+This will allow for a proper consultation period to be undertaken. - 8.4 Applicants should have a reasonable command of the English language and be aware that false statements or misrepresentation may result in the refusal of the application or revocation of the Street Trading Consent. - 8.5 Where appropriate, shorter term consents may also be issued on either a daily, weekly or monthly basis .
+Where new applicants intend to trade in non-established goods or within an area new to them, they will be encouraged by the Council to apply for the minimum duration and thereafter on a basis that meets the requirements. - 8.6 Short term consents will be encouraged by the Council, particularly where new applicants intend to trade in non-established goods or within an area which is new to them.

-If required, support for new businesses or for business growth is available from the Council's Planning and Economic Development Department at: EconDev@cannockchasedc.gov.uk

-Consents will expire on the date specified and care should be taken to ensure that applications for renewal are submitted in sufficient time for a new Consent to be issued.
-The Street trading fee structure reflects the possibility of consents being granted for a trial period.

-Renewals will normally take 5 working days, unless the consent holder has been the subject of complaint to the Council, in which case a further consultation with appropriate agencies may be required and the time for processing the application may be extended.
+- 8.7 Support for new businesses or for business growth may be available from the Council's Planning and Economic Development Department at: EconDev@cannockchasedc.gov.uk - 8.8 Consents will expire on the date specified and care should be taken to ensure that applications for renewal are submitted in sufficient time for a proper consultation to take place and a new Consent to be issued.
+The Street trading fee structure reflects the possibility of consents being granted for a trial period. - 8.9 Renewals will normally take 5 working days unless the consent holder has been the subject of complaint to the Council, in which case a further consultation with appropriate agencies may be required and the time for processing the application may be extended.